nimaid/mri2stl/README.md

 Converting your brain will take quite a few hours to complete (anywhere from 8 hours to a couple days, depending).
 I recommend you configure your Docker daemon to use most if not all of your CPU's cores.

-The conversion process will attempt to run a boolean union on the cortical and subcortical models.
-If this cannot be done, the meshes are simply concatenated.
-Both should be read the same to a 3D printer, but the boolean union actually makes everything a single mesh if it succeeds.
+The conversion process concatenates the two cortical hemispheres and subcortical models, then trys to smooth them together.
+This means that you can seperate your brain into it's seperate parts by using a 3D editing program (like [Blender](https://www.blender.org/)) to seperate the disconnected meshes ("loose parts" in Blender).
+If you try and print it as a whole, your printer should print just one solid object, no issues.

 To download files (like your shiny new `.stl`), tick the box left of the item in question, then click the `Download` button which appears in the upper left.